dhruvb2028/AuthorBook-JPA-Manager/README.md

 - `LibraryApp/` - This folder contains the actual Spring Boot project code.
 - `Submission.pdf` - The final report containing screenshots, the ER diagram, and explanations of the code.
-- `generate_pdf.py` - A python script used to compile the PDF report.

 ## About the Project